mridul037/mridul037/README.md

 **Quote of the hour:**

-Story in a game is like a story in a porn movie.
-It's expected to be there, but it's not that important.
+I'm interested in creating images that communicate with people.

-~ John Carmack
+~ Toru Iwatani
 <pre>

 </pre>